nolascojoao/aws-ec2-lab/README.md

 </div>

 This lab provides a guide to:
-- Launching an Amazon EC2 instance with an Apache web server
+- Launching an Amazon EC2 instance with an Apache Web Server
 - Monitoring the CPU performance of the EC2 instance
 - Resizing the EC2 instance for scaling
 - Testing termination protection
 - Terminating the instance
 ---
 ⚠️ **Attention**:
 1. All the tasks will be completed via the command line using AWS CLI, so you need to have the necessary access permissions.
+[AWS CLI Install](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 2. Please be aware that charges may apply while completing this lab.
+[AWS Pricing](https://aws.amazon.com/pricing/)

 ---